 But Nurul Izzah might not be in a hurry to thank him for his intervention.
 The last thing she needs in a delicate feud about Malays and Islam is a non-Malay and a non-Muslim rushing to her aid.

-Other members of the PAS leadership are now zig-zagging across the nation, seeking to quell the issue by telling influential religious and political figures how Nurul Izzah has been misquoted by the evil media.
-PAS central committee member Dzulkefly Ahmad has sought an audience with the Sultan of Selangor while PAS National Unity Bureau chairman Datuk Mujahid Yusof Rawa, who was present when the alleged words were spoken, bravely brought the matter to Nik Aziz himself.
+Other members of the PAS leadership zig-zagged across the nation, seeking to quell the issue by telling influential religious and political figures how Nurul Izzah has been misquoted by the evil media.
+PAS central committee member Dzulkefly Ahmad sought an audience with the Sultan of Selangor while PAS National Unity Bureau chairman Datuk Mujahid Yusof Rawa, who was present when the alleged words were spoken, bravely brought the matter to Nik Aziz himself.

-This brings us back to the woman herself, who began the week still part of her father's dynastic ambitions, but ends it desperately seeking protection from Nik Aziz and a phalanx of lawyers.
+This brings us back to the woman herself, who one day was part of her father’s dynastic ambitions, but the next appeared desperately seeking protection from Nik Aziz and a phalanx of lawyers.

-She will now find herself having to fight extra hard for her Lembah Pantai seat in Kuala Lumpur – a seat she famously won from the face of women's politics in Malaysia, Datuk Seri Shahrizat Abdul Jalil.
+She found herself having to fight extra hard for her seat in Kuala Lumpur – a seat she famously won from the face of women’s politics in Malaysia, Datuk Seri Shahrizat Abdul Jalil.
 Nurul Izzah was supposed to have taken that mantle and made it her own.

-Now Shahrizat is also exacting revenge: "Wanita Umno also wants to know the stand taken by Datuk Seri Anwar Ibrahim as Nurul Izzah's father and Opposition leader as well as that of her mother and PKR president Datin Seri Wan Azizah Wan Ismail over the statement," she said.
+Shahrizat was also seen exacting revenge: “Wanita Umno also wants to know the stand taken by Datuk Seri Anwar Ibrahim as Nurul Izzah’s father and Opposition leader as well as that of her mother and PKR president Datin Seri Wan Azizah Wan Ismail over the statement,” she said.

 Notice how she brought Wan Azizah into it?
 This is now an awkward family affair.

-Despite Nurul Izzah's obvious talents, she has proven naïve and looks every bit like a first-term MP.
+Despite Nurul Izzah’s obvious talents, she has proven naïve and looks every bit like a first-term MP.
 She has been sucked into the Selangor PKR civil war and has developed a knack for making the news for all the wrong reasons.
-Her incendiary comments won't cost Pakatan Rakyat GE13 but, like so many incidents that afflict the opposition coalition, will have voters asking questions about whether the PKR-DAP-PAS collective is simply too broad a body to represent and protect the nation's dominant religion.
+Her incendiary comments didn’t cost Pakatan Rakyat GE13 but, like so many incidents that afflict the opposition coalition, they had voters asking questions about whether the PKR-DAP-PAS collective is simply too broad a body to represent and protect the nation’s dominant religion.

-When Nurul Izzah has finished trying to defuse this issue in the public domain, she will have much apologising to do in private meeting rooms within Pakatan Rakyat.
-The coming week could be just as difficult as the past seven days.
+When Nurul Izzah finally finished trying to defuse this issue in the public domain, she no doubt had much apologising to do in private meeting rooms within Pakatan Rakyat.